Cookbook

 Attesting on a firm's behalf

 Initialise the SDK with the firm's access token.
-The adviser is who Bedrock records as the actor on the ledger record, so it must be the individual responsible for the advice.
+The adviser is who the platform records as the actor on the ledger record, so it must be the individual responsible for the advice.

 import { Bedrock } from '@bedrockgovernance/attest';